Aliyah-Hartshorn/wordle-assessment/README.md

 # wordle-assessment

-his Python program is a command-line version of the Wordle game, where the user tries to guess a hidden five-letter word within a limited number of attempts.
+This Python program is a command-line version of the Wordle game, where the user tries to guess a hidden five-letter word within a limited number of attempts.
 At the beginning of the program, the built-in random module is imported.
 This module provides functions for generating random values, and it is specifically used here to randomly choose the secret word from a list, ensuring that each time the game is played, a different word can be selected.